PauloMaced0/Search-Engine/README.md

 The `BM25Searcher` class is responsible for searching documents based on the BM25 ranking model.

+The `BM25` retrieval function calculates a relevance score for each document based on a specific search query.

+The algorithm looks at three things:

+1. How often do the query terms appear in the document.
+2. The length of the document.
+3. The average length of all documents in the collection.

 > **Note**: The `BM25Searcher` class is mentioned in the code but doesn't work as expected.
 Yet to be completed and tested for the searching functionality.
 """